beam-cloud/beta9/README.md

 You can run this install script on your VM to connect it to your cluster.

-### Manage Your GPU Fleet
+### Manage Your CPU or GPU Fleet

-Manage your distributed cross-region GPU cluster using a centralized control plane.
+Manage your distributed cross-region cluster using a centralized control plane.

 ```sh
 $ beta9 machine list